 My Baking Addiction has a recipe for apple carrot homemade puppy treats that contains just four ingredients.

 These small, round cookies take just minutes to assemble and are made from ingredients you probably already have to hand.
 If you are a novice baker, they are a great place to start because it is difficult to go wrong.

 Another very simple recipe comes from Kol the Puggle with his no-bake pumpkin balls.

 Coconut flour, pumpkin and peanut butter are combined to make a snack that the human members of the household can enjoy as well.
 Keep them away from the kids or there won’t be any left for the puppy, believe us!

 Now that you’ve got the hang of baking simple cookies and treats, it’s time for a challenge.
 Here are some ideas for making DIY puppy treats.

-If you want to go one step further, try your DIY skills on crafting frosted cookies, doggie donuts or sweet sandwiches.
+If you want to go one step further, try your DIY skills on crafting frosted cookies, doggie donuts, or sweet sandwiches.

 HGTV’s bone-shaped homemade puppy treats come complete with rainbow frosting.
 These look great and dogs will absolutely wolf them down.

-Colorful and cute, these would be a great idea for a special occasion like your dog’s birthday, or adoption anniversary
+Colorful and cute, these would be a great idea for a special occasion like your dog’s birthday or adoption anniversary.